K-Craw/SV_Wiki_Scraper/readme.md

     -elliot throws error on '['parse']' JSON parse when schedule is retrieved.
     - Krobus does not return likes or other gifts correctly.
     - Sam and Abigail parse schedules incorrectly due to the regular schedule inclusion.
+    -Penny's schedule handler parses the community center restored/not restored sections in winter incorrectly.